St George's Piano Competition

 - Competitors may be selected to perform in the Semi-Finals, which will be held in the St George’s College Dining Hall.
 Semi-finalists will perform one or two contrasting solo pieces with a total performance duration of up to 7 minutes.

-- Up to six competitors will then be selected to perform in the Competition Finals, which will be an open public concert in the St George’s College Concert Series on Sunday 5th November
+- Up to six competitors will then be selected to perform in the Competition Finals, which will be an open public concert in the St George’s College Concert Series.

 - The judges’ decision in awarding prizes is final, and no discussion will be entered into with regard to the distribution of prizes.